caltechlibrary/caltechlibrary.github.io/languages-and-tooling.md

 # Languages and Tooling

 Below are some of the projects we'd like to highlight.
-We develop software in a variety of languages mostly Python, JavaScript, and a little Go.
+We develop software in a variety of languages mostly Python, JavaScript/TypeScript, and a little Go.

 ## TypeScript